underasail/bmds/aphid/README.md

-    Manually select those that don't meet script criteria Pulls genomes from literature review into downloaded FASTA files G006-alignments
+    Manually select those that don't meet script criteria Pulls genomes from literature review into downloaded FASTA files bowtie2-indexing

+    Indexes each of the individual genomes and then the big three together G006-alignments

     Aligns all three together and each individual alignment with full reads files